coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/3_development_time_threats.md

 - ['How to adversarially train against data poisoning'](https://arxiv.org/abs/2102.13624)
 - ['Is Adversarial Training Really a Silver Bullet for Mitigating Data Poisoning?'](https://openreview.net/forum?id=zKvm1ETDOq)

-### 3.1.2. 開発時のモデルポイズニング
+### 3.1.2. 開発環境のモデルポイズニング
 > Category: development-time threat
 > Permalink: https://owaspai.org/goto/devmodelpoison/

-This threat refers to manipulating behaviour of the model by not poisoning the training data, but instead alter the engineering elements that lead to the model or represent the model (i.e. model parameters) during development time, e.g. by attacking the engineering environment to manipulate storage.
-When the model is trained by a supplier in a manipulative way and supplied as-is, then it is a [Transfer learning attack](3_development_time_threats.md#313-transfer-learning-attack).
+This threat refers to manipulating behaviour of the model by not poisoning the training data, but instead manipalte elements in the development-environment that lead to the model or represent the model (i.e. model parameters), e.g. by manipulating storage of model parameters.
+When the model is trained by a supplier in a manipulative way and supplied as-is, then it is [supply-chain model poisoning](goto/supplymodelpoison/).
-Data manipulation is referred to as data poisoning and is covered in separate threats.
+Training data manipulation is referred to as [data poisoning](/goto/datapoison).
+See the attack surface diagram in the [broad model poisoning section](/goto/modelpoison/).

 **Controls:**